-The current popularity of online stores influence thousands of prospects to make online purchases every second.
-People are inputting sensitive data (such as their banking information) on e-Commerce sites which may be stored in the database.
+The current popularity of online stores influences thousands of prospects to make online purchases every second.
+People are inputting sensitive data (such as their banking information) on eCommerce sites which may be stored in the database.

 The more the data, the greater the possibility of a data protection breach.
-(Others have personal conversations on social sites.)
 Thus there will be a major tantrum if the information is stolen or misused.

-To prevent millions of users from falling a victim to these kinds of disasters, GDPR was introduced on May 15 of this year, requiring all the organizations in Europe, who hold data of internet users, to provide a high level of protection and offer explicit control to users on their personal information.
+To prevent millions of users from falling victim to these kinds of disasters, GDPR was introduced on May 15, 2018, requiring all the organizations in Europe, that hold data of internet users, to provide a high level of protection and offer explicit control to users on their personal information.

-Make sure your store is compliant with the GDPR laws if you don’t wish to miss out on European prospects.
+Make sure your store is compliant with the GDPR laws if you don’t wish to miss out on prospects from Europe.

-A product description is very important to create awareness among customers about your products.
+The product description is very important to create awareness among prospects about your products.
 You may follow the instructions below to make your product description more effective.